 After sourcing your capital the next step for you is to go to the market to buy the first batch of perfumes for your perfume business.

 3. Start Selling Perfume to Customers

 The ability to sell is the most integral part of any business.
-You have to know how to sell your perfumes first to your friends before you can now sell to strangers.
-Here are some of the tricks I used in selling my goods way back then when I just started with my men’s accessories business.
+You have to know how to sell your perfumes first to your friends before you can sell to strangers.
+Here are some of the tricks I used in selling my goods way back when I started my men’s accessories business.